jumpingcontent/Wikinets_Research/DeploymentDocumentation.md

 34. sudo composer install --no-dev

-35. sudo chown www-data:www-data /var/www/mediawiki/ -R
+35. sudo chown www-data:www-data /var/lib/mediawiki/ -R

+// For the above step we changed the /var/www to /var/lib

 * The above steps for creating the folder and links worked well, for step 34 we added sudo because we needed those permissions.